SwethaatGH/Geospatial-Database-Camcore/Data-Upload/DataUploadRD.md

 ---
 Run all batch files in command line

-==Database with Worldclim, ET, CHIRPS, SPEI, Elevation, Terraclim is 386 GB==
+**Database with Worldclim, ET, CHIRPS, SPEI, Elevation, Terraclim, Nasa Power is 1.17 TB**